Purcell Skincare Review: Real Routine, Textures, Results & Who It Suits

 - Pixcell Biome™ Ampoule (20억/mL, 30mL) — probiotic concentrate for the skin microbiome.

-- 24/7 Colostrum Pore Defense Ampoule — hydration + pore care; I even spritz this over light makeup.
+- 24/7 Colostrum Pore Defense Ampoule — hydration + pore care; great as a mid-day spritz.

-- Glutathione Flexible Liposome (880억/mL, 30mL) — brightening; works, but the scent is very strong.
+- Glutathione Flexible Liposome (880억/mL, 30mL) — brightening; works, but the scent is strong.

 - 82% High-Dose™ Peptide Formula — bounce and firmness.